redhat-developer/intellij-openshift-connector/README.md

 #### Actions available for a Component

-##### Components can be in 4 stages:
+##### Components can be in 5 stages:

-      locally created - When the components are in local config but NOT deployed/pushed into the cluster. dev             - When the components are pushed into the cluster in dev mode, that is every changes are synced and when terminating the command, the component will be deleted from the cluster. debug           - When the components are pushed into the cluster in debug mode, same as dev mode plus the ability to put breakpoints in the code and use the debugger. deploy          - When the components are deployed into the cluster.
+      no local context - When the component is present into the cluster but not in local config. locally created  - When the component is in local config but NOT pushed/deployed into the cluster. dev              - When the component is pushed into the cluster in dev mode, that is every changes are synced and when terminating the command, the component will be deleted from the cluster. debug            - When the component is pushed into the cluster in debug mode, same as dev mode plus the ability to put breakpoints in the code and use the debugger. deploy           - When the component is deployed into the cluster.

-#### Common Actions for every component type
+#### Common Actions

 * `Describe` - Describe the given component in a terminal window.
 * `Link Service` - Link the component to an existing service in the cluster.
 That will create a binding from the component to the service.